ibm-cloud-docs/key-protect/migrate-tool.md

 ```
 {: screen}

-This means the user does not have access to the key, or the instance in the CRN of the key does not exist.
+The user does not have access to the key, or the instance in the CRN of the key does not exist.

 ### Create command: No associations found
 {: #migrate-tool-troubleshoot-create-noreg}